The plans outline the priorities for the use of water for the environment in the coming year, depending on climatic factors and water availability.

 The volume of water traded by the NSW Environmental Water Holder varies between years – it depends on environmental water demand and the value of water on the market.
 Our water use costs are highest when market prices are moderate to low.

 The graph 'Total volume sold and purchased (all valleys)' shows our past trading volumes for both the sale and purchase of water.
-The graph does not include 'supplementary' water – surplus flow that cannot be captured into storage.
+The graph does not include 'supplementary' water – below dam tributary flows that cannot be captured into storage.

 Carryover water is licensed water that remains unused in storage at the end of the water year.
 In some cases, this water can be held over and used (or traded) in the following year.
 Trading carryover water helps to provide certainty for buyers in future years as they can start a new season with guaranteed water in their accounts.